JonasRSV/Friday/releases/RASPBERRY-PI-3.md

 2021-05-16T12:46:49Z vad_peaks.rs:43 - Max peak 9080, peaks > 6000: 27
 ```

-You can tune the VAD barrier yourself if you want in vad_peaks.json, but I recommend using 6000, or higher, if you can make it work with your microphone.
-Once the VAD is tuned you can remove its logging, by setting verbose to false in vad_peaks.json
+With the microphone tuned we are ready to [run the assistant](#running-assistant) or optionally, and recommended, [tune the sensitivity](#tuning-sensitivity) of the assistant for your use case.

 #### Tuning Sensitivity

+Assuming that the assistants microphone is properly configured: configure the sensitivity by adding a few example keywords and observe the inference logging as you're speaking.
+Use the inference logging to decide on a value for ```sensitivity``` in ```ddl.json```.
+One way of doing this is exemplified here

-Start the assistant again
+Begin by starting the assistant on the Raspberry Pi

 ```bash
 FRIDAY_GUI=becky FRIDAY_CONFIG=. ./friday-armv7-unknown-linux-gnueabinhf
 ```

-Then open the GUI by either
+Then open its GUI by one of the following methods

-1. Open discoverfriday.se and pick your device name
+1. Open discoverfriday.se and pick your device name (If [discovery/karta_site.json](platform.common/discovery/kartasite.json) is enabled)
 2. Navigate to the Pi's local IP at port 8000

-You can use the GUI to record a few examples, **TODO** include link here to DEMO to show how.
+Use the GUI to add a few keywords.
+Look at the demo for an example of how that is done

-For example, I recorded one example for 4 different keywords in the GUI
+For example, I recorded one example for four different keywords.

 - släck ljuset (Swedish for torn off the light)
 - tänd ljuset (Swedish for turn on the light)